gfxdisp/HDRutils/README.md

 # HDRutils

 Some utility functions to generate HDR images from a sequence of exposure time or gain modulated images.
+You can find a separate Readme describing some functinos for noise simulations [here](HDRutils/noise_modeling).

 ## Installation
 To download HDRUtils, use Pypi via pip: